-Formula 1 has been on the forefront for developing and testing out various assists in road cars throughout the years.
+Formula 1 has been on the forefront of developing and testing out various assists in road cars throughout the years.
 Assists like ABS and traction control were developed and perfected in Formula 1 in order to gain an advantage over competitors.
-Do modern day F1 cars have assists?
+But do modern day F1 cars have assists?

 F1 cars do not have driver assists.
-Most driver aids have been banned in Formula 1 in order to make the cars more difficult to drive.
+Most driver aids have been banned in Formula 1 in order to make the cars more difficult to drive, putting more focus on driver skill.
 However, some driver assists actually make the cars slower, and have been removed for performance reasons.

-The cars do have elements to them in order to help the performance of the car though, as opposed to helping the drivers.
+The cars do have features that help the performance of the car though, as opposed to helping the drivers.
 These performance assists are implemented in order to further develop technology for road cars.
+I go through these later on, but first let’s talk more about driving assists in F1.

 Do F1 Drivers Use Assists?

 F1 drivers don’t use assists.
-While the cars used to have ABS and traction control, these have both been banned in the sport for a long time, with ABS outlawed in 1994 and traction control banned in 2008.
+While the cars used to have ABS and traction control, these have both been banned in the sport for a long time, with ABS outlawed from the start of 1994 and traction control banned for the 2008 season.
 The only things that could be thought of as an assist on an F1 car are anti-stall and DRS.

 Why Are Driver Aids Banned In F1?

-Formula 1 is considered to be the pinnacle of motorsport.
-Containing 20 of the world’s most elite drivers, this discipline of motorsport needs to be challenging for the drivers, and it needs to be interesting.
+Formula 1 is considered by many as the pinnacle of motorsport.
+Featuring 20 of the world’s most elite drivers, this discipline of motorsport needs to be challenging for the drivers, and it needs to be entertaining for the fans.

 Banning driver assists in Formula 1 helps to prove just how incredible these drivers really are.
-If you have ever seen a Formula 1 car in the rain, you would have seen just how difficult it can be for drivers to control a 1000 horsepower engine in slippery conditions with no traction control.
+If you have ever seen a Formula 1 car in the rain, you will have seen just how difficult it can be for drivers to control a 1000-horsepower engine in slippery conditions with no traction control!

 Skill vs Technology

-Driver assists take away the ‘elite’ element of the sport, and make the cars easier to drive.
+Driver assists take away from the ‘elite’ element of the sport, and they make the cars easier to drive.
 In addition, it makes the racing that much more exciting when a driver makes a mistake by locking up their brakes and allows the pursuing driver to close in and have an opportunity to overtake.
+This is only really possible without assists like ABS.

 Driving assists would be considered anything that would make the car easier to control through using an electronically controlled system, such as ABS (anti-lock brakes), traction control, or stability control.

 Driver assists could also at times make the cars slightly slower.
-For example, with an ABS system, the electronics will control the braking force, which means drivers would not be able to brake as late as they possibly can.
+For example, with an ABS system, the electronics will control the braking force sent to each wheel, which means drivers would not be able to brake as late as they possibly can.
 Without ABS, they can apply as much braking force as they would need (based on their skills and experience), maximizing the available amount of grip without having the brakes lock up.

 When Did F1 Ban Traction Control?